tolgabirdal/Mitsuba2PointCloudRenderer/README.md

 The script performs the following in order:

   1. generates an XML file, which describes a 3D scene in the format used by Mitsuba.
-  2. call Mitsuba2 to render the point cloud into an EXR
+  2. calls Mitsuba2 to render the point cloud into an EXR
-  3. process the EXR into a jpg file.
+  3. processes the EXR into a jpg file.
-  4. iterate for multiple point clouds present in the tensor (.npy)
+  4. iterates for multiple point clouds present in the tensor (.npy)

 It could process both plys and npy.
 The script builds heavily upon [PointFlow renderer](https://github.com/zekunhao1995/PointFlowRenderer).
 The intermediate EXR/XML files will remain in the folder and has to be removed by the user.